ehabterra/node_api/README.md

-# GoBig-API
+# NodeJS REST API

 ## Introduction

-GoBig-API is an API backend for restaurants data.
+NodeJS REST API is an API backend for restaurants data.
 There are APIs for managing user, restaurant, and menu data.

 ## Quick start